-Five years ago, he began to attend Forums run by Carers in Hertfordshire and soon volunteered for Stronger Voice, Carer Trainer and Carer Mentor roles.
-As a carer representative he attends the National Strategy for Dementia Implementation Steering Group and the Carers Planning and Performance Group for Hertfordshire County Council, as well as the Carer Forums for Dementia and C4A and support groups (e.g. Carers Reference Group).
-As a Carer Trainer he is kept busy delivering talks and is now supporting his ninth mentee.
+He began to attend Forums run by Carers in Hertfordshire and soon volunteered for Stronger Voice, Carer Trainer and Carer Mentor roles.
+As a Carer Representative he attends the National Strategy for Dementia Implementation Steering Group and the Carers Planning and Performance Group for Hertfordshire County Council, as well as the Carer Forums for Dementia and C4A and support groups (e.g. Carers Reference Group).
+As a Carer Trainer he is kept busy delivering talks and he has mentored several carers.

 Mike has been a full member of the Board of Directors since September 2013.
-He became Vice Chair in September 2014 and has been Chair of the Board since September 2015.
+He became Vice Chair in September 2014 and served as Chair of the Board between September 2015 and September 2018.
 Mike is a member of the General Purposes, Finance and Strategy and Services Sub-Committees of the Board and helps out on the Quality Assurance Working Group and ICT Leadership Group for Carers in Hertfordshire.